SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 The API requests are displayed in the [purchase flow](#purchase-flow).
 Swish is a one-phase payment instrument that is based on sales transactions not involving capture or cancellation operations.
-The options you can choose from when creating a payment with key operation set to Value Purchase are listed below.
+The options you can choose from when creating a payment with key `operation` set to value `Purchase` are listed below.

-### Options before posting a payment

-All valid options when posting in a payment with operation equal to Purchase.

 #### General

+{% include alert.html type="success" icon="link" body="**Defining
-* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callback-url] in the `POST` request.
-If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
+`callbackUrl`**: When implementing a scenario, it is optional to set a `callbackUrl` in the `POST` request.
+If `callbackUrl` is set Swedbank Pay will send a `POST` request to this URL when the consumer has fulfilled the payment.
+[See the Callback API description for more information](/payments/card/other-features#callback)." %}

 ## Purchase flow